U.S. Route 20 in Ohio

-U.S. Route 20 (US 20) is a United States Numbered Highway that runs from Newport, Oregon to Boston, Massachusetts.
+U.S. Route 20 (US 20) is a United States Numbered Highway that runs from Newport, Oregon, to Boston, Massachusetts.
 Within the state of Ohio, the route runs from the Indiana border near Edon to the Pennsylvania border at Conneaut.
-The route passes through rural areas west of Toledo, and passes through Public Square in Cleveland.
-It is one of 9 other routes to enter downtown Cleveland at Public Square, and it serves some of Cleveland's northeastern suburbs.
+The route passes through rural areas west of Toledo and passes through Public Square in Cleveland.
+It is one of nine other routes to enter Downtown Cleveland at Public Square, and it serves some of Cleveland's northeastern suburbs.

 History

-Prior to the establishment of the U.S. highway system in 1926, the general routing of US 20 was occupied by SR 23 from the Indiana state line to Toledo, SR 102 from Toledo to Woodville, and SR 2 from Woodville east to the Ohio-Pennsylvania border.
-The route has existed closely to its 1926 routing, except for two bypasses: one built around the north side of Fremont between 1957 and 1958, and a second built around the south side of Norwalk by 1967.
-By 1932 US 20 between Pioneer and Maumee had become US 20N and a US 20S designation had been created to the south between those points; by 1935 US 20N had reverted to US 20 and US 20S had become US 20A.
+Prior to the establishment of the U.S. Numbered Highway System in 1926, the general routing of US 20 was occupied by State Route 23 (SR 23) from the Indiana state line to Toledo, SR 102 from Toledo to Woodville, and SR 2 from Woodville east to the Ohio–Pennsylvania border.
+The route has existed closely to its 1926 routing, except for three bypasses: a rerouting of US 20 near Elyria in 1988, one built around the north side of Fremont between 1957 and 1958, and a second built around the south side of Norwalk by 1967.
+By 1932, US 20 between Pioneer and Maumee had become US 20N and a US 20S designation had been created to the south between those points; by 1935, US 20N had reverted to US 20 and US 20S had become US 20A.